tox2ik/openmw-continue/readme.md

 # OpenMW continue

-This utility starts openMW and loads the latest save
+This utility starts openMW and loads the latest save.

 By default it will look for the game in several paths and use the latest one.